viskor/HomeAssistantVK/README.md

 But no notification was send so i adapt a script (of Home OIT) for use google assistant chromecast VK Reminder to close windows-speaker : https://github.com/viskor/HomeAssistantVK/blob/main/Reminder_to_close_window-googlespeak.yaml

+Next upgrade for blueprint:
+- VKMotionTime : Auto off light at time2 or time 1, Multiple sensor selection, selection of day of week
+- VKReminder : Create a repeat mode with 1 timer